vegaprotocol/specs/protocol/0000-fund_accounts.md

 At the beginning of each epoch the fund's value gets evaluated and amount equal to `managementFee` times that value gets recorded as the pending compensation.

-Everytime a profit is realised (can come from trading, liquidity provision or withdrawing from another fund account which increased in value (net of fees) since the deposit) a `profitFee` fraction of that profit gets recorded as pending compensation.
+Every time a profit is realised (can come from trading, liquidity provision or withdrawing from another fund account which increased in value (net of fees) since the deposit) a `profitFee` fraction of that profit gets recorded as pending compensation.

-Everytime a loss is realised a `lossPenalty` fraction of that loss gets recorded as the pending penalty.
+Every time a loss is realised a `lossPenalty` fraction of that loss gets recorded as the pending penalty.

 At the end of each epoch the pending compensation amounts are netted off against the pending penalty amounts and the remaining positive part gets transferred from funds `unallocated` account into the general `account` of fund managers public key.
 If the amount in `unallocated` account is less than that figure then the entire amount of the `unallocated` account gets transferred.
 The transfer happens after all the pending withdrawal requests have been fulfilled.
-If withdrawal requests cannot be completed without automatically reducing fund's holding then any compensation (and penalty) amounts due to the fund manager get forgonne.
+If withdrawal requests cannot be completed without automatically reducing fund's holding then any compensation (and penalty) amounts due to the fund manager get forgone.
 The compensation (and penalty) amounts never get carried over into the next epoch.
 It is therefore in fund managers best interest to assure that there's always enough funds in the `unallocated` account to meet all the withdrawal requests and the compensation (net of penalties) due to them.

 ## Deleting a fund account